 Skip to main content

-This guide covers creating and managing Hook0 service tokens for API access, including how to use token attenuation to follow the principle of least privilege.
+This guide covers creating and managing Hook0 service tokens for API access, including token attenuation for least-privilege access.

 Quick Start (2 minutes)